JacksonDoley/Group-33-Advanced-Secure-Protocol-Design-Implementation-Project/README.md

 Enable secure private messaging by encrypting messages with AES keys, which are exchanged securely via RSA.
 Handle public messages broadcast by the server.

+## Using the Chat System
+After connecting a client, you can interact with the system using the following commands and features:

+ 1. User Registration (Hello Message)

+When you first connect, the client automatically sends a "hello" message with your public key to register with the server.

+ 2. Listing Online Users

+To get a list of all currently connected clients across all servers in the neighbourhood:
+Copy/list

+ 3. Sending Private Messages

+To send an encrypted private message:
+Copy/msg <fingerprint> <message>
+Replace <fingerprint> with the recipient's fingerprint and <message> with your message.

+ 4. Sending Group Messages

+To send an encrypted group message, use multiple fingerprints:
+Copy/msg <fingerprint1> <fingerprint2> ... <message>

+ 5. Sending Public Messages

+To send an unencrypted public message to all users:
+Copy/all <message>

+ 6. File Transfer

+To initiate a file transfer:
+Copy/file <fingerprint> <filepath>
+Replace <fingerprint> with the recipient's fingerprint and <filepath> with the path to the file you want to send.

+## Security Considerations:

+Message Encryption: All private messages are encrypted end-to-end using AES-GCM for the message content and RSA for key exchange.
+Signatures: All messages include a counter and are signed to prevent replay attacks.
+Fingerprints: Users are identified by fingerprints, which are Base64 encoded SHA-256 hashes of their RSA public keys.
+File Transfers: Files are transferred over HTTP/HTTPS and are not authenticated.
+Keep file URLs secret.
+Intentional Vulnerabilities: Remember that this system includes intentional security flaws for educational purposes.
+Consider how these could be exploited or mitigated.

+## Exploring the System:
+As you use the system, consider the following aspects:

+How messages are routed through the server network.
+The security of the WebSocket connections.
+Potential vulnerabilities in the message encryption and signing process.
+How a malicious user or node could potentially misuse the system.
+The implications of the public chat feature on privacy.

+## Troubleshooting
+If you encounter issues:

+Ensure all prerequisites are correctly installed.
+Verify that the server is running and accessible.
+Check that the client is configured with the correct server address.
+Review any error messages in the terminal output.

 ## Future Improvements
 AES-GCM Encryption: AES-GCM encryption ensures safe client-to-client communication.